emqx/emqx-docs/en_US/development/python.md

 ---

-# MQTT Python client library
+# MQTT Python Client Library

-[Eclipse Paho Python](https://github.com/eclipse/paho.mqtt.python) is a Python language client library under the Eclipse Paho project, which can connect to MQTT Broker to publish messages, subscribe to topics and receive Published message.
+[Eclipse Paho Python](https://github.com/eclipse/paho.mqtt.python) is a Python language client library under the Eclipse Paho project, which can connect to MQTT Broker to publish messages, subscribe to topics and receive published messages.

 Install using the PyPi package management tool: